Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Holly Fernandez Lynch, JD, MBE

-Ms. Lynch is the John Russell Dickson, MD, Presidential Assistant Professor of Medical Ethics and assistant professor of law (secondary) at the University of Pennsylvania, where she also did her training.
-Her scholarship focuses on the law and ethics of healthcare gatekeeping, with an emphasis on research with human subjects, preapproval access to investigational drugs, institutional review board and FDA policy and practice, and conflicts of conscience in medicine.
+Professor Fernandez Lynch is associate professor of medical ethics and law at the University of Pennsylvania, where she also did her training.
+Her scholarship focuses on the law and ethics of healthcare gatekeeping, with an emphasis on research with human subjects, preapproval access to investigational drugs, institutional review board quality and effectiveness, and FDA policy and practice.
 She was previously a pharmaceuticals regulatory attorney in private practice and a bioethicist serving at the National Institutes of Health, as well as a member of the Department of Health and Human Services Secretary’s Advisory Committee on Human Research Protections.
 She currently serves on the boards of Public Responsibility in Medicine and Research and the American Society for Law, Medicine, and Ethics.
-Contact her at lynchhf@pennmedicine.upenn.edu.
+She is a Fellow of the Hastings Center and a National Academy Emerging Leader in Health and Medicine.
+Contact her at LynchHF@Pennmedicine.UPenn.edu.

 Sandy Macrae, MBChB, PhD